Install and configure SAP HANA (Large Instances) on Azure

 - net.ipv4.tcp_wmem = 65536 16777216 16777216

-Starting with SLES12 SP1 and RHEL 7.2, these parameters must be set in a configuration file in the /etc/sysctl.d directory.
+Starting with SLES12 SP1 and Red Hat Enterprise Linux (RHEL) 7.2, these parameters must be set in a configuration file in the /etc/sysctl.d directory.
 For example, a configuration file with the name 91-NetApp-HANA.conf must be created.
 For older SLES and RHEL releases, these parameters must be set in/etc/sysctl.conf.

 For all RHEL releases starting with RHEL 6.3, keep in mind:

 - The sunrpc.tcp_slot_table_entries = 128 parameter must be set in/etc/modprobe.d/sunrpc-local.conf.
-If the file does not exist, you need to create it first by adding the entry:
+If the file doesn't exist, create it first by adding the entry:

 - options sunrpc tcp_max_slot_table_entries=128

-The fifth step is to check the system time of your HANA Large Instance unit.
+Check the system time of your HANA Large Instance.
 The instances are deployed with a system time zone.
 This time zone represents the location of the Azure region in which the HANA Large Instance stamp is located.
 You can change the system time or time zone of the instances you own.

 If you order more instances into your tenant, you need to adapt the time zone of the newly delivered instances.
 Microsoft has no insight into the system time zone you set up with the instances after the handover.
-Thus, newly deployed instances might not be set in the same time zone as the one you changed to.
-It's is your responsibility as customer to adapt the time zone of the instance(s) that were handed over, if necessary.
+So newly deployed instances might not be set in the same time zone as the one you changed to.
+It's up to you to adapt the time zone of the instance(s) that were handed over, as needed.

-The sixth step is to check etc/hosts.
-As the blades get handed over, they have different IP addresses that are assigned for different purposes.
-Check the etc/hosts file.
-When units are added into an existing tenant, don't expect to have etc/hosts of the newly deployed systems maintained correctly with the IP addresses of systems that were delivered earlier.
-It's your responsibility as customer to makes sure that a newly deployed instance can interact and resolve the names of the units that you deployed earlier in your tenant.
+Check etc/hosts.
+As the blades get handed over, they have different IP addresses assigned for different purposes.
+It's important to check the etc/hosts file when units are added into an existing tenant.
+The etc/hosts file of the newly deployed systems may not be maintained correctly with the IP addresses of systems delivered earlier.
+Ensure that a newly deployed instance can resolve the names of the units you deployed earlier in your tenant.

 The swap space of the delivered OS image is set to 2 GB according to the SAP support note #1999997 - FAQ: SAP HANA memory.
-As a customer, if you want a different setting, you must set it yourself.
+If you want a different setting, you must set it yourself.

 SUSE Linux Enterprise Server 12 SP1 for SAP applications is the distribution of Linux that's installed for SAP HANA on Azure (Large Instances).
-This particular distribution provides SAP-specific capabilities "out of the box" (including pre-set parameters for running SAP on SLES effectively).
+This distribution provides SAP-specific capabilities, including pre-set parameters for running SAP on SLES effectively.

 - SAP HANA on SUSE Linux site

-- Best practices for SAP: Enqueue replication – SAP NetWeaver on SUSE Linux Enterprise 12
+- Best Practice for SAP: Enqueue replication – SAP NetWeaver on SUSE Linux Enterprise 12

 - ClamSAP – SLES virus protection for SAP (including SLES 12 for SAP applications)

-The following are SAP support notes that are applicable to implementing SAP HANA on SLES 12:
+The following documents are SAP support notes applicable to implementing SAP HANA on SLES 12: